Redocly/developer-portal-starter/developer-portal/excluded-docs/woocommerce-install-checkout.md

 - Mini cart `varies depending on theme`
 - Login page `https://yourwebsite.com/my-account`

 If your site is still in test mode, you can place orders without risk.
-[See Stripe's basic test cards](https://stripe.com/docs/testing#cards) to find test credit card numbers you can use for orders.
+[View test cards](https://stripe.com/docs/testing#cards) to find test credit card numbers you can use for orders.

 ## Edit the appearance of the button